timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 There are three separate CSV files for game, player, and play tables.
 For the tracking table, you need to import data from 17 CSV files (one file for each week of the season).

-Let's use a Python script that utilizes psycopg2's `copy_expert` function to ingest the data:
+You can use a Python script that uses psycopg2's `copy_expert` function to ingest the data:

 ```python
 import config